United States of America

 - The Inside Passage

 What to see in Alaska

-Aside from the wildlife and natural beauty, Alaska boasts indigenous cultures which have captured the global imagination, and many travellers relish the opportunity to visit places like Ketchikan, where the largest collection of totem poles in the world can be found in the Ketchikan Totem Bight State Historical Park and a number of other cultural sites.
-Anchorage also has some worthwhile cultural attractions, including the Alaska Native Heritage Center, the Anchorage Museum of History and Art, and some good markets selling traditional art and crafts.
-Alaska's cities are not the big drawcard for tourists, but most of them are gorgeously situated and provide access to the astounding natural bounty that makes the state such a gem of a travel destination.
-Apart from Anchorage and Ketchikan, popular cities include the capital, Juneau, Skagway and Sitka, all common ports of call on the cruises that traverse the glorious Inside Passage of Alaska.
+Aside from the wildlife and natural beauty, the history linked to Alaska's indigenous cultures prompts many travellers to visit Ketchikan, where the largest collection of totem poles in the world can be found in the Ketchikan Totem Bight State Historical Park and a number of other cultural sites.
+Anchorage also has some worthwhile cultural attractions, including the Alaska Native Heritage Center, the Anchorage Museum of History and Art, and some good markets selling art, local crafts, food and gifts.
+Although not prominent tourist hubs, Alaska's cities are gorgeously situated and provide access to the astounding natural bounty of the surrounding areas.
+Apart from Anchorage and Ketchikan, popular cities include the capital, Juneau, Skagway and Sitka, all common ports of call on the cruises that traverse the Inside Passage of Alaska.

 Become our Alaska Travel Expert